Fast evaluation of Riemann theta functions in any dimension

 In the rest of this subsection, we describe a much more efficient summation process when~$\E$ contains a large number of points.
 We make the following observations, many of which are already exploited in~\cite{engeShortAdditionSequences2018} when~$g=1$. \begin{itemize} \item Rather than writing

 independently for each~$n\in\E$, we should minimize the number of multiplications and take advantage of the fact that many factors in~\eqref{eq:pow-q} are shared between vectors~$n,n'\in \Z^g$ that share some or most of their coordinates.
-For instance, if $n,n'\in \Z^g$ belong to the same line (i.e.~ellipsoid data structure of dimension~$1$) inside~$\E$, then only their first coordinates differ, and we have
+For instance, if $n,n'\in \Z^g$ belong to the same 1-dimensional layer inside~$\E$, then only their first coordinates differ, and we have

 We will leverage~\eqref{eq:two-terms} and similar equalities to compute $\e(n^T\tau n + 2n^T z)$ for all~$n\in \E$ using strictly less than two multiplications on average. \item We should refrain from using inversions for both speed and numerical stability: therefore, we should also precompute $q_{j,k}^{-1}$ and~$w_j^{-1}$ for all $j,k$. \item We should pay attention to the precision that we actually need when computing each term in~\eqref{eq:Sb}.
 In a multiplicative context such as here, the notions of \emph{relative error} and \emph{relative precision} are more natural than absolute precisions (and are used in most computational systems, including FLINT): by computing $x\in \C$ to relative precision~$N$, we mean computing~$x$ up to an absolute error of $2^{-N}\abs{x}$.
 By~\eqref{eq:term-modulus}, the absolute value of $ {\e(n^T\tau n + 2n^Tz)}$ decreases drastically as~$n$ approaches the border of the ellipsoid.
 In the summation algorithm, most multiplications should therefore be performed at only a fraction of the full relative precision. \end{itemize}